A graph is a data structure that consists of the following two components:

 1. A finite set of vertices also called as nodes.

 2. A finite set of ordered pair of the form (u, v) called as edge.
-The pair is ordered because (u, v) is not same as (v, u) in case of a directed graph(di-graph).
+The pair is ordered because (u, v) is not the same as (v, u) in case of a directed graph(di-graph).
 The pair of the form (u, v) indicates that there is an edge from vertex u to vertex v.
 The edges may contain weight/value/cost.

 Graphs are used to represent many real-life applications: Graphs are used to represent networks.
 The networks may include paths in a city or telephone network or circuit network.
 Graphs are also used in social networks like linkedIn, Facebook.
 For example, in Facebook, each person is represented with a vertex(or node).
-Each node is a structure and contains information like person id, name, gender and locale.
+Each node is a structure and contains information like person id, name, gender, and locale.
 See this for more applications of graph.

 Following is an example of an undirected graph with 5 vertices.

-Following two are the most commonly used representations of a graph.
+The following two are the most commonly used representations of a graph.

 1. Adjacency Matrix